 But if it’s a legal modification, then it will depend on the terms of your insurer and your motor insurance policy.

 If you’ve completed the alterations to your vehicle before purchasing motor insurance, most insurance companies will require you to submit a list of modifications made and parts added to the vehicle, so that they can judge whether it will be too risky to cover the parts or modifications.
-For example, tinted windows will usually be covered, but expensive aftermarket stereos or light kits may not be.

 If you’ve secured motor insurance and would like to alter your vehicle, you should contact your insurance company.
 As long as your alteration is legal, most insurers are willing to add a rider to your policy terms, which includes the coverage limits of different alterations.
 However, you should also note that your premium will likely increase after the alteration given the higher risk of your vehicle.